 - We have an agreed code for marking and this 'key' is displayed in the front of pupils' books.
 It is also discussed with the pupils and can be displayed within the classroom (see example to the right). - We aim to provide feedback based on the learning objective for the lesson, this is in the form of a positive comment about the child's work and then identifying an area for improvement.
 We aim to make it clear if the objective has been met and if not why not.
 These comments are often used to help children identify their short term targets. - With younger children, the focus is more on verbal feedback and this may be from the teacher or teaching assistant. - Teachers will identify a maximum of 3 spelling errors in a piece of work and will allocate time for children to re-write the correctly spelt word. - Staff should mark using green ink and possibly one other consistent colour.
-Pupils (KS2)should use purple ink to identify their editing and peer assessment
+Pupils (KS2) should use purple ink to identify their editing and peer assessment - Children are encouraged to absorb any written comments at the beginning of a lesson to ensure that marking has an impact. - Children whenever possible are encouraged to self assess and peer assess.

-Children whenever possible are encouraged to self assess and peer assess.
 Use of Peer Critique is used to promote children working together.

-Instructions for use for Pupils
+Instructions for use for Pupils - Peer Critique